Jeff Wayne's Musical Version of The War of the Worlds: The Musical Drama

-On 15 October 2018 it was announced on the Jeff Wayne's Musical Version of The War of the Worlds Official Twitter page and on the official website that after over a year in work, a brand new production of Jeff Wayne's The War of The Worlds: The Musical Drama will be available on Audible.com on 29 November 2018.
-This is a brand new 5-hour Audible Original Production based upon Jeff's Musical Version and HG Wells’ dark Victorian tale featuring new story and musical content.
-It will feature an all-star cast including Michael Sheen as The Journalist, Taron Egerton as The Artilleryman, Ade Edmondson as Ogilvy, Theo James as Parson Nathaniel, with Anna Marie Wayne as Carrie, The Journalist's wife.
+On 15 October 2018 it was announced on the album's official Facebook page and website that after over a year in work, an audiobook rendition would be available on Audible.com on 29 November 2018.
+This five hour-long Audible Original Production featured new story and musical content.
+The cast included Michael Sheen as the journalist, Taron Egerton as the artilleryman, Ade Edmondson as Ogilvy, Theo James as Parson Nathaniel and Jeff Wayne's daughter Anna Marie Wayne as Carrie, the wife of the journalist.

-Jeff Wayne's The War of The Worlds: The Immersive Experience
+The Immersive Experience

-In May 2019, an immersive experience named Jeff Wayne's The War of The Worlds: The Immersive Experience opened to the public in London.
-Set across 22,000 sq. ft of space, the 2-hour experience combines music from the album, immersive theatre, virtual reality, 5-D effects, holograms, and other technological features to put visitors in at the scene of the Martian invasion across 24 scenes.
-The cast includes Tom Brittney, Anna-Marie Wayne, Carrie Hope Fletcher, and David Burnett, who are joined by a live cast of 12 actors.
+In May 2019, Jeff Wayne's The War of the Worlds: The Immersive Experience opened to the public in London.
+Set across 22,000 sq. ft of space, the 2-hour production combined music from the album, immersive theatre and virtual reality, holograms, and other techniques.
+The cast includes Tom Brittney, Anna Marie Wayne, Carrie Hope Fletcher, and David Burnett, joined by a live cast of twelve actors.

 Track listing

-All music by Jeff Wayne, and all tracks feature narration by Richard Burton.
+All music was written by Jeff Wayne, and all lyrics were written by Wayne, Paul Vigrass and Gary Osborne.
+All tracks (except for “Epilogue (Part 2) (NASA)”) feature narration by Richard Burton, with dialogue written by Doreen Wayne.

-All lyrics by Jeff Wayne, Paul Vigrass, and Gary Osborne unless specified below, with script by Doreen Wayne.